p-adema/info-vis/docs/dataset-preprocessing.md

 is related to gender, the datasets from 2011, 2012 and 2013 became useless as they do not contain the gender of each participant.

-Each Stack Overflow dataset contained at least some changes, such as column renaming or structural changes.
+Each Stack Overflow dataset contained at least some changes compared to other years, such as column renaming or structural changes.
 Peter and Kim both have manually merged columns by inspecting them one by one and merge the ones that overlap in the datasets they were responsible for.
 Columns that were not of use were immediately excluded during this process.

 After individually merging all columns, data had to be normalised for all years.
 This has been done by simply checking the unique values for each column and